 The Cort Theater, established in 1912, is one of the oldest theatres in the Broadway district and as of 1987 is a certified New York City landmark.
 The theatre was built by and named for John Cort, general manager of the Northwestern Theatrical Association.
 In 1927, two years prior to Cort’s death, the Shuberts took over the theatre.
 The Cort Theater has been home to many iconic Broadway productions over the years including One Flew Over the Cuckoo's Nest, Rose, The Heiress, The Blue Room, Kat and the Kings, Breakfast at Tiffany’s, The Cripple and the Irishmaan, and many others.
+The last production hosted by the theatre was David Henry Hwang’s modern classic, M. Butterfly.

-Let’s take a quick peek at the all the things you need to know about Cort Theater seating chart:
+Let’s take a quick peek at the all the things you need to know about Cort Theater seating chart.

 30-Second Takeaway: Cort Theater